DPlayer234/lovedebugger/README.md

 -- Removes a function by ID from being called every frame.

 local env, envName = debugger.getEnv()
 -- Returns the current environment root.
-Defaults to _G, "env".
+Defaults to _G, "_ENV".

 debugger.setEnv(env, [envName])
 -- Replaces the root environment used by the debugger and the Lua prompt.